-CONTRACTOR shall submit monthly invoices within ten (10) working days of the month end, in a format acceptable to the accounting department of the DC, to the attention of the Department's Contract Manager.
+- 7.2.1 CONTRACTOR shall submit monthly invoices within ten (10) calendar days of the month end, in a format acceptable to the accounting department of FDC, to the attention of DMS' Contract Manager.
 Invoices shall be submitted in detail sufficient for a proper pre-audit and post-audit thereof.
-The invoice will reflect the prison population for each day, midnight count, times the security per diem minus adjustments allowed in the Contract.
+The invoice will reflect the prison population for each day, midnight count, times the security per diem, minus adjustments allowed in the Contract.
 The invoice will reflect a separate per diem for programs provided by CONTRACTOR.
-The DC will verify the daily inmate population count.
-If there is a discrepancy between CONTRACTOR's and the DC's count, the DC's count will be used in calculating the per diem payment.
+FDC will verify the daily inmate population count.
+If there is a discrepancy between CONTRACTOR's and FDC's count, FDC's count will be used in calculating the per diem payment.
 Invoices will be adjusted as specified in the Contract.

-- 7.2.1 CONTRACTOR will provide required documentation for the invoice to the On-Site Contract Monitor each month when the invoice is submitted to DMS' Contract Manager.
-The Department's On-Site Contract Monitor, or his/her successor, shall be responsible for enforcing performance of the Contract terms and conditions, and he/she shall serve as liaison between CONTRACTOR and DMS and shall approve all invoices for payment pursuant to chapter 215, Florida Statutes. - 7.2.2 Invoices must be submitted to: Neal Morris, Bureau Chief Bureau of Private Prison Monitoring Florida Department of Management Services 4050 Esplanade Way, Suite 380 Tallahassee, Florida 32399-0950 interest penalties and time limits for payment of invoices.
-Contractors providing goods and services to an agency should be aware of the following time frames.
-Upon receipt, an agency has five (5) working days to inspect and approve the goods and services, unless the bid specifications, purchase order, or contract specifies otherwise.
-An agency has twenty (20) days to deliver a request for payment (voucher) to the Department Financial Services.
-The twenty (20) days are measured from the latter of the date the invoice is received or the goods or services are received, inspected and approved.
+- 7.2.2 CONTRACTOR will provide required documentation for the invoice to the On-Site Contract Monitor each month when the invoice is submitted to DMS' Contract Manager.
+The Department of Management Services' On-Site Contract Monitor or his/her successor shall be responsible for enforcing performance of the Contract terms and conditions and he/she shall serve as liaison between CONTRACTOR and DMS and shall approve all invoices for payment pursuant to chapter 215, Florida Statutes.

+- 7.2.3 Invoices must be submitted to:

+Neal Morris, Bureau Chief

+Bureau of Private Prison Monitoring

+Florida Department of Management Services

+4050 Esplanade Way, Suite 380

+Tallahassee, Florida 32399-0950